Bayesian method for fitting the low-energy constants in chiral perturbation theory: Models and Details

 \subsection{Model A}

-First, the truncation error does not be considered in the fit, which is called Model A. Considering a physical quantity with experimental value $D\pm\sigma_D$, its theoretical value is $\mu\pm\sigma$.
+First, the truncation error is not considered in the fit, which is called Model A. Considering a physical quantity with an experimental value $D\pm\sigma_D$, its theoretical value is $\mu\pm\sigma$.
 The theoretical values to the NLO and NNLO without errors are

 respectively.
 The term with a superscript without a couple of parentheses means the theoretical value only at this order.
 For example, $\mu^\mathrm{NLO}_\mathrm A$ means the NLO theoretical value of $\mu$.
-Eqs. \eqref{eq1} and \eqref{eq2} are applied in the NLO and NNLO fit, respectively.
+Eqs. \eqref{eq1} and \eqref{eq2} are applied in the NLO and the NNLO fit, respectively.